mbareeera/OC512-MatlabClass/README.md

 This Class was taken by David Hill in Fall Quarter.
 It has homeworks of following modules:

-# Introduction - Matlab desktop and environment.
+1. Introduction - Matlab desktop and environment.
 Also, GitHub and Slack stuff...

-#Data types and arrays, strings, cells, structures, scripts vs. live scripts
+2.Data types and arrays, strings, cells, structures, scripts vs. live scripts

-#m-files, functions, for loops, while loops, if statements, and so on
+3.m-files, functions, for loops, while loops, if statements, and so on

-#File input and output, ascii, binary, tables, etc.
+4.File input and output, ascii, binary, tables, etc.

+5.Ooooo....pretty graphics

-#Curve fitting and parameter estimation
+6.Curve fitting and parameter estimation

-#Techniques for solving differential equations (numerically)
+7.Techniques for solving differential equations (numerically)

-#Time series analysis, detrending, outlier detection, filtering Mapping stuff, projections, etc.
+8.Time series analysis, detrending, outlier detection, filtering

+9.Mapping stuff, projections, etc.

-#NetCDF, metadata, code version control, etc.
+10.NetCDF, metadata, code version control, etc.